harroo/Blitzbit/README.md

 server.RelayToT(packetId, myClass);
 ```

-Note.
+**Note.**
-: The `BlitServer` is best used in a Client & Server model; Where you have a Game-Client and a Server Software-Package.
+The `BlitServer` is best used in a Client & Server model; Where you have a Game-Client and a Server Software-Package.
-: For simplistic use where a Game-Client can either host, or join, all in one and without requiring a Server, see the `BlitHybrid` class.
+For simplistic use where a Game-Client can either host, or join, all in one and without requiring a Server, see the `BlitHybrid` class.

 # Usage: Hybrid example.